arashnm80/arashnm80.github.io/handbook/quotes.md

 - This can be paradise, this can be hell.
 This is life.
 But whatever this is, this is my life.
 So what am I going to do with it, who do I choose to be and what do I chosoe to do now?
 - C'est la vie.
 Leave or fight for the narrow possibility to live.
+- We accept the life we think we deserve.
 - This life, This year, this day, this second.
 - My time is limited, I'm not gonna waste it living someone else's life.
 - Talk is cheap, show me the code.